ynloultratech/graphql-bundle/doc/content/00_Getting_Started.md

 > In Symfony4 the bundle is automatically registered after composer installation.

-At this point its almost ready
+At this point it's almost ready

 # Configuration

 ## Endpoint Route

-GraphQL use one only endpoint to all queries & mutations to configure it, add the following route in your `routing.yml` or `routes.yaml` in symfony4.
+GraphQL use one only endpoint for all queries & mutations.
+To configure it, add the following route in your `routing.yml` or `routes.yaml` in symfony4.

 ````yaml
 api: